sandervandevelde/Nanoframework-Cloud-MQTT-Broker-support/README.md

-# .NET nanoframework app with Azure EventGrid Namespace MQTT support
+# .NET nanoFramework app with Azure EventGrid Namespace MQTT support

-This .NET nanoframework demonstration app acts like a client for Azure EventGrid support for MQTT.
+This .NET nanoFramework demonstration app acts like a client for Azure EventGrid support for MQTT.

 this Visual Studio project demonstrates how to connect to the EventGrid cloud MQTT broker for: